 As healthcare providers rely more on patients for revenue, many have started to use more consumer-centric strategies, like payment plans that enable patients to pay balances off over time.
-Improve processes for your organization and patients by adopting best practices and policies.
+Improve processes for your organization and patients by adopting best practices and policies for payment collections.

 A Growing Demand for Payment Plans in Healthcare

-The rise in high-deductible health plans and growing out-of-pocket costs is forcing consumers to bear greater financial responsibility for healthcare services.
+The rise in high-deductible health plans and growing out-of-pocket costs are forcing consumers to take on greater financial responsibility for healthcare services.
 This situation poses challenges to both patients and providers.
 As costs for care increase, more patients have difficulties managing their healthcare payments, and providers struggle to collect.

 Having high unpaid healthcare bills can spur stress and anxiety for consumers.
 An inability to pay for care can also cause someone to delay or avoid care entirely.
-In 2021 nearly one-third of Americans did not seek care due to cost1.
 This can have serious consequences: Untreated health conditions often worsen over time, which can lead to even higher medical bills.

 The soaring cost of healthcare prompts fallout for providers, too.
-Data shows that 44% of providers were challenged by large patient balances in 20212.
+Data shows that of the majority of providers are challenged by large patient balances.
 To collect these unpaid balances, providers often wind up sending multiple billing statements over several months’ time and writing off more bad debt.

 6 Best Practices for Successful Payment Plans